 The graph of restoring force versus elongation for the spring is the straight line.
 This straight-line shows that elongation of a spring is directly proportional to the applied force.so we can conclude that this spring-mass system follows Hooke’s Law.

 Similarly, If we draw the stress-strain curve for mild steel under tension test for static loading condition, then we see that till the proportional limit Hooks law is valid.
 After that, plastic deformation starts and validity of Hooke’s Law lost.

 Applications of Hooke’s Law

-The applications of Hooke’s Law are as given below:
+The applications of Hooke’s Law is as given below:

 - Most commonly, in everyday life, Hooke’s Law is applied in springs because of their elasticity.